zhekai-jiang/zhekai-jiang.github.io/projects/index.md

 ## Pocket McGill

-**Major Group Project at the course CCOM 206 Communication in Engineering**, Mar 2021 – Apr 2021
+**Major Group Project in the course CCOM 206 Communication in Engineering**, Mar 2021 – Apr 2021

 **Collaborators**: Justin Legrand, Mohamed Amine El-Felsoufi, Ping Gu, Ramin Akhavan-Sarraf, and Sébastien Cantin
 * In a team of six, as an imaginary startup software engineering company, we compiled a business proposal to McGill University in both a written document and a live presentation.
 It involves a new one-stop mobile application for McGill students to conveniently access all services needed for their academic lives.
 * I served as a senior software engineer in the company, addressing details on the implementation of the application, including the system architecture and project management plans.

-## Art Gallery System
+## Artizon

-**Course Project of ECSE 321 Introduction to Software Engineering**, Sep 2020 – Nov 2020
+**Course Project in ECSE 321 Introduction to Software Engineering**, Sep 2020 – Nov 2020

 **Collaborators**: Wen (Amelia) Cui, Linpei (Angelina) Duan, Zheyan Tu, and Tianyu Zhao